jvanheld/stat1/practicals/multivariate-analysis_DenBoer2009/DenBoer_2009_load-and-explore.md

 Write an R script that perform the following operations

-- creates a directory to store a local copy for this practical on your computer (`~/STAT2_CMB_practicals/den-boer-2009/`).
+1. Creates a directory to store a local copy for this practical on your computer. (`~/STAT2_CMB_practicals/den-boer-2009/`).
-- creates a sub-directory for the data  (`~/STAT2_CMB_practicals/den-boer-2009/data/`).
+2. Creates a sub-directory for the data  (`~/STAT2_CMB_practicals/den-boer-2009/data/`).
-- lists the files available on the data Web site (<https://github.com/jvanheld/stat1/data/DenBoer_2009>)
+3. Lists the files available on the data Web site (<https://github.com/jvanheld/stat1/data/DenBoer_2009>).
-- For each of these files, check if it is already present in your local local data directory, and download it if it is not already there.
+4. For each of these files, checkS if it is already present in your local local data directory, and  downloads it if it is not the case.

+Try to make your code re-usable, in the perspective to apply it soon in order to download data sets from other web sites.

 ## Data loading